Clock on the Wall

-"Clock on the Wall" is a song written by Randy Bachman and performed by The Guess Who.
-It reached #16 in Canada in 1966.
+"Clock on the Wall" is a song written by Randy Bachman and performed by the Guess Who.
+It reached number 16 in Canada in 1966.
 The song was released in the United States as a single, but it did not chart.
 It was featured on their 1966 album, It's Time.

 The song was produced by Bob Burns and sung by Burton Cummings.